A Comprehensive Survey on Deep Gait Recognition: Algorithms, Datasets and Challenges: Datasets and Evaluation

 \subsection{Datasets for Gait Recognition}

-All public gait datasets we can find are listed in Table~\ref{tab:dataset}.
-Large-scale gait datasets are essential for gait recognition.
-Collecting a large-scale gait dataset requires much more time, storage, and cost than a similar-sized face or fingerprint dataset.
-One possible solution is that the research community can work together to collect data and train methods using federated learning or other privacy-protecting learning methods.
-Besides, creating synthetic gait datasets using virtual human body models is also an exciting direction.
+We list all public gait datasets that we can find in the literature in Table~\ref{tab:dataset}.
+It is concluded that large-scale gait datasets typically have limited attributes, while those with considerable attributes are small-scale.
+Large-scale gait datasets are essential to provide statistical evaluation for gait recognition.
+Especially in these years, the increasing data size and deep learning greatly advance performance.
+However, collecting a large-scale gait dataset requires much more time, storage, and cost than a similar-sized face or fingerprint dataset.

-With the concerns on privacy and the privacy and data security laws, collecting a large gait dataset is much more challenging nowadays.
-Some laws, such as General Data Protection Regulation (GDPR)~\cite{gdpr} from Europe and the Data Security Law of China~\cite{law-dsl}, put substantial restrictions to protect our privacy and improve data security in data collection and usage.
+To this end, one possible solution is that the research community can work together to collect data and train methods using federated learning or other privacy-protecting learning methods.
+The alternative is to create synthetic gait datasets using virtual human body models, which is also an exciting and promising solution.
+With concerns about data privacy and security, collecting a large gait dataset is much more challenging nowadays.
+Some laws, such as \textit{European General Data Protection Regulation} (GDPR)~\cite{gdpr} and the \textit{Data Security Law of the P. R. of China}~\cite{law-dsl}, put substantial restrictions to protect our privacy and improve data security in data collection and usage.
 It is a challenge and a new opportunity for the academic community to develop better methods to protect our privacy and improve the security of our society.